glglak/logs-of-a-thinking-machine/src/data/blog/chatgpt-broke-my-brainflow.md

 title: ChatGPT Broke My Brainflow
 description: Auto-completions speed up thinking but slow down reflection.
 pubDatetime: 2025-07-01T00:00:00Z
+heroImage: "/assets/images/tech-brain.svg"
 tags:
   - ai
   - tools
   - mental models
 ---

+I used to think before I spoke.
+Now I think while I type, and the model finishes my thoughts.

+It's convenient until I realize I've outsourced the pause between question and answer.
+The space where insights live.

+Maybe the real intelligence was the reflection we made along the way.

 It finishes my sentences, but now I forget how to write them.